Sleep Hygiene Routine for Your Mind: 6 Benefits You Can’t Ignore

 We all know the importance of getting sufficient sleep.
-However, did you know that sleep hygiene can also transform your mental health?
+However, did you know that building a sleep hygiene routine can also transform your mental health?

-Although getting enough sleep is the golden ticket we need, its awesomeness goes beyond physical recovery.
+Getting enough sleep is the golden ticket we need.
+Furthermore, its awesomeness goes beyond physical recovery.

-Our minds also need the same attention when it comes to rest.
+Our minds also need attention when it comes to rest.

 According to the Sleep Foundation, around 75% of people who are dealing with depression also have a connection with a lack of sleep.
 Sleep hygiene can do so much more for our mental health.